Last Chance Grade Frequently Asked Questions (FAQs)

 - Rumiano Cheese

-Yes, there is a “No Build” Alternative that is called Maintain Existing Alignment, which is included in the list of alternatives that are being considered as part of the Project Study Report.
+Yes, there is a “No Build” Alternative that is called Maintain Existing Alignment, which is included in the list of alternatives that were developed in the Project Study Report.
 The Last Chance Grade Feasibility Study also included a summary of this alternative and it estimates the annual maintenance costs, impacts to the traveling public, and the potential environmental resource impacts required to keep the roadway open.

 Caltrans is planning construction of full 8-foot shoulders for the majority of this new alignment.
 This will greatly improve bicycle access through the area.